uaraven/stubborn/README.md

 You can skip any matcher.
 All supplied matchers are combined with AND operation.
 Obviously it makes no sense in using both ReturnType and Signature.
 Rule must contain at least one matcher.

 Put your Java code inside `body` tag.
 This code will be compiled and will be used instead original method body.
 All limitations of Javassist apply.

+See [Javassist Tutorial](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/tutorial/tutorial2.html#intro) and especially [alteration section](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/tutorial/tutorial2.html#alter) to get understanding how javassist method altering works and which special identifiers are supported.
+In addition to javassist identifiers Stubborn supports additional identifiers:

+* `$method` which will be replaced with a string containing name of the current method
+* `$sign` which will be replaced with a current method's signature.

 If method is matched by multiple rules, Stubborn will fail immediately and tell you which matchers are conflicting.
 You can override this behavior with `--ignore-duplicate-matchers` parameter, in this case first matcher will be selected.